parkerziegler/reviz/packages/extension/README.md

 ## Local Development

 To develop the Chrome extension locally, ensure you have [dependencies installed](../../CONTRIBUTING.md#local-development).
 From there, development largely follows [the standard pattern for Chrome extension development](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/).
-To summarize, this will involve:
+To summarize, this involves:

 - Running `npm run build` to build the extension.
-This runs [Vite](https://vitejs.dev/), our build tool of choice, to produce the production extension build in the `dist` directory.
+This script invokes [Vite](https://vitejs.dev/), our build tool of choice, to produce the production extension build in the `dist` directory.
 - Uploading the extension to your browser by clicking the `Load Unpacked` button on the `chrome://extensions`.
 Select the `dist` directory when prompted with the file upload interface.

+When you open the DevTools on a webpage, you should have a new tab visible marked `reviz`.